Self-similar solutions to the curve shortening flow: Curves which rotate and shrink

+Now, fix any trajectory and let $z_0$ be any point on the right boundary of $\Omega$ where the trajectory leaves $\Omega$ when we go backwards in time.
+Let $\gamma$ be the open half-line that forms the part of the right boundary strictly below $z_0$.
+Take any trajectory that crosses the $y$-axis.
+It intersects $\gamma$ only finitely many times, say $k$ times, because it goes to the fixed point in the forward direction.
+But that means our trajectory can intersect $\gamma$ at most $k$ times, since if we look at the sequence of intersection points of the two trajectories with $\gamma$, no two consecutive points can belong to the same trajectory without the two trajectories intersecting.
+Hence, our trajectory will ultimately stop leaving $\Omega$ through the right boundary.

-It is also clear that each trajectory will ultimately stop leaving $\Omega$ through the right boundary, since otherwise it would have to cross the symmetric trajectory.
-After that there are two possible behaviours:\\\\ 1) The trajectory leaves $\Omega$ through the left boundary, i.e.~ crosses the $y$-axis.
-By Lemma \ref{spiralinn} and symmetry, it is then clear that $\lim_{s\rightarrow -\infty}(x,y) = (-\beta,\frac{1}{\beta})$, i.e.~ the trajectory goes to the fixed point in the left half-plane which is a source.
+After that there are two possible behaviours in the backwards direction:\\\\ 1) The trajectory leaves $\Omega$ through the left boundary, i.e., crosses the $y$-axis.
+By Lemma \ref{spiralinn} and symmetry, it is then clear that $\lim_{s\rightarrow -\infty}(x,y) = (-\beta,\frac{1}{\beta})$, i.e., the trajectory goes to the fixed point in the left half-plane which is a source.
 Since $r^2 (1 + \beta^4) = (x^2+y^2)$, we have

 Hence, each arm of the curve $X$ has as its limiting behaviour wrapping counterclockwise around the circle of radius $\frac 1 \beta$.
 These curves form a one-dimensional family that can for example be parametrized by the value $y_0$ when $x_0=0$. \\\\ 2) The trajectory stays in $\Omega$ forever.
 Then by the following lemma we have